norcino/TestingSupportPackages/FluentAssertion.MSTest/Readme.md

 # Fluent Assertion for MSTest
+**Project abandoned!** This was a nice excercise but I decided to abandon it to try to focus on more useful libraries like Builder and Minded.
+Feel free to branch and reuse all or part of this code, and please contact me if you need help.

 ## MSTest (Microsoft.VisualStudio.TestTools.UnitTesting)
 MSTest is the Microsoft Unit Testing library which does not requires third party frameworks.